Momentum-Free/sledgehammer-bot-translations/README.md

 ## Currently Supported Languages

 - 🇵🇹 Portuguese ( Portugal )
+- 🇧🇷 Portuguese ( Brazil )
 - 🇬🇧 English ( Great Britain )
 - 🇺🇦 Ukrainian ( Ukraine )
 - 🇷🇺 Russian ( Russia )
 - 🇫🇷 French ( France )
 - 🇨🇳 Chinese ( China )
 - 🇹🇷 Turkish ( Turkey )
 - 🇪🇸 Spanish ( Spain )
 - 🇯🇵 Japanese ( Japan )
+- 🇮🇳 Hindi ( India )
+- 🇸🇦 Arabic ( Saudi Arabia ) - in review
+- 🇩🇪 German ( Germany ) - in review

 ## How to Contribute

 1. Create a fork of this repository.
 2. Copy the `example.json` file to the folder `locales` and rename it to the Language Code associated with the language, more [info here](https://www.science.co.il/language/Locale-codes.php).
-3. The first "language" value must be changed to the name, in english, of the language you will be translated.
-The rest must be translated to the language desired.
+3. The first "language" value must be changed to the name, in English, of the language you will be translating.
+The rest must be translated into the language desired.
 4. After finishing the full translation, create a merge request to the main branch.
 5. Wait for it to be approved and deployed.

 ## Best Practices

-- Please keep the translations to the most formal format possible.
+- Please keep the translations in the most formal format possible.

 ## Need Help / Clarification?